 Ans: While its not much of a required job or event but rather a long ceremonial custom to welcome arriving ship at port.
-Right from the early days of shipping its in tradition to spray water in air using fire hydrants and nozzles.
+Right from the early days of shipping, it is in tradition to spray water in the air using fire hydrants and nozzles.
 This is done to give due respect to any vessel or on special occasions.

 Q.2.
-Why Does Tugs Stays Far Ahead Of The barges Or Ship It Toe?
+Why Do Tugs Stay Far Ahead Of The barges Or Ship It Toe?

 Q.3.
 Does Tugs Too Have Anchors?